The Istrian peninsula, situated in the west of Croatia, actually belongs to three countries – Croatia, Slovenia and Italy.

 Croatia is renowned for its stunning, crystal clear beaches and Istria is not short of these paradises either.

-Boasting almost 540 kilometres of coastline there are plenty of hidden coves, intimate bays and sprawling beaches to be found in Istria.
+Boasting almost 540 km of coastline there are plenty of hidden coves, intimate bays and sprawling beaches to be found in Istria.

 Here are some of our favourite beaches for you to check out: